sbvoxel/SbAudio/README.txt

 The WebAudio API actually works differently.
 In it you can't even play a sound twice from the same AudioBufferSourceNode, so you have to be able to create them very quickly.

+2020 comment fragment from one FAudio developer: "FAudio has a ton of different locks"

+This does indeed seem to be the case looking at the source code.
+It'd be surprising if 1: this weren't an issue, and 2: this couldn't easily be fixed.

+## Pooling

+XAudio2 has a SetSourceSampleRate function which according to Microsoft documentation is intended to support pooling:

+"The typical use of SetSourceSampleRate is to support voice pooling.
+For example to support voice pooling an application would precreate all the voices it expects to use.
+Whenever a new sound will be played the application chooses an inactive voice or, if all voices are busy, picks the least important voice and calls SetSourceSampleRate on the voice with the new sound's sample rate."

+TODO: Can format not be changed?